Aviation Scholarship Programs

 Scholarship:

-• The Iowa Aviation Promotion Group (IAPG) awards scholarships worth up to $2500 towards the successful completion of Practical Test Examinations (initial only) for the Commercial, Flight Instructor (excluding Sport Pilot) and/or Airline Transport Certificate.
-This can be in any category aircraft for which the Certificate is issued.
+- The Iowa Aviation Promotion Group (IAPG) awards scholarships worth up to $5000 towards the successful completion of Practical Test Examinations (initial only) for the Commercial, Flight Instructor (excluding Sport Pilot), and/or Airline Transport Certificate.
+This can be in any category of aircraft for which the certificate is issued.

-• Practical Test Examination must be successfully completed within 24 months of the scholarship award.
+Deadline is April 1, 2026.
+Scholarships awarded on May 1. - Practical Test Examinations must be successfully completed within 24 months of the scholarship award.

 ELIGIBILITY:

-• Possess a second-class or higher medical certificate at time of application.
+- Possess a second-class or higher medical certificate at the time of application.

 REIMBURSEMENT: